Best Part-Time Work From Home Jobs

 Types of Part-Time Work From Home Jobs

 Some of the available jobs are technology-focused positions like web designers or software engineers, but this is not always the case.
-Others are non-tech roles like jobs in customer service or freelance writing and editing.
+Others are non-tech roles like jobs in customer service or freelance writing and typing.
 The leading companies looking to hire part-time telecommuting workers are in the education, IT, sales, and health industries:

 - Jobs in the Online Education Industry: Education-focused companies like Kaplan, Edmentum, and K12 offer remote education services ranging from tutoring and teaching elementary-level children up to SAT prep for high schoolers getting ready for college.
 Speaking of college, online for-profit and non-profit colleges are bringing virtual campuses to students all over the globe.
 College professors may be seeing a drop in live, face-to-face teaching jobs on college campuses, but they will find there is an increase in online virtual teaching positions.
 In addition to online tutors, teachers, and adjunct professors, other part-time work-from-home jobs in the education industry include teaching assistants, foreign language teachers, and education coordinators.